Cluster of Excellence »Image Knowledge Gestaltung. An Interdisciplinary Laboratory«, Humboldt-Universität zu Berlin

 10 am / Sara van Dijk (Rijksmuseum, Amsterdam): Portrait of a Jewel.
 Bianca Maria Sforza’s Jewellery in Word and Image | Porträt eines Edelsteins.
 Das Geschmeide der Bianca Maria Sforza in Wort und Bild

 10:45 am / Herbert Kopp-Oberstebrink (Zentrum für Literatur- und Kulturforschung, Berlin): Von der Culotte zum “existenziellen Anzug”, vom Hof in die akademische Welt.
-Stationen in der Karriere der Kniebundhose | From the Culotte to the “Existential Suit”, from the Court to Academia.
-Stations in the Career of Knee-Lenght Trousers
+Stationen in der Karriere der Kniebundhose | From the Culotte to

 11:30 am / Mateusz Kapustka (Universität Zürich): Clothes for the Mission | Kleidung für die Mission